 Heat olive oil in a large frying pan over medium-high heat.

 When hot, add peppers.
-Fry until well browned and blistery, 3-5 minutes.
+Fry until brown and blistery, 3 to 5 minutes.
 Shake pan often or use tongs to turn peppers for even browning.

 Remove to serving plate, sprinkle generously with salt, and serve immediately.